This North Dakota county gives you nearly unlimited access to outdoor recreation — free!

 People who drive up from Bismarck have a couple of places where they can pick up a canoe or kayak in Mandan.
 They have multi-day rates so you can rent one day and return the next.

-If you have a boat, here are a couple of good points to consider: the first access point is the Four Bears Peninsula, on the far eastern edge of McKenzie County, is a popular access to the water.
-A boat ramp, bait shop and large parking area will let you get out on the water.
-It will introduce you to Native American history of the region.
+If you have a boat, here are a couple of good points to consider: the first access point is the Four Bears Peninsula, on the far eastern edge of McKenzie County, which is a popular access to the water.
+A boat ramp, bait shop, and large parking area will let you get out on the water.
+It will introduce you to the Native American history of the region.
 Go in August to take in the Little Shell Powwow.
-The peninsula extends south of the Four Bears Casino where people camp, fish and picnic.
+The peninsula extends south of the Four Bears Casino where people camp, fish, and picnic.